openhab/openhab-core/README.md

 3\.
 Building with Maven
 =======================

-To build ths project from the sources, Maven takes care of everything:
+To build this project from the sources, Maven takes care of everything:
 - set MAVEN_OPTS to "-Xms512m -Xmx1024m"
 - change into the openhab-core directory ("cd openhab-core“)
 - run "mvn clean install" to compile and package all sources